srl-ethz/hydra-documentation/docs/source/tools/hemera.rst

    :align: left

-| Attack the bracket to the receiver using the two M3x6 screws.
+| Attach the bracket to the receiver using the two M3x6 screws.

+|

 |

 |

 |

 ----------------------------